poise/poise/README.md

 ```

 This will be converted to `{key1: 'value1', key2: 'value2'}`.
 You can also pass a Hash to an option collector attribute just as you would with a normal attribute.

+## Upgrading from Poise 1.x

+The biggest change when upgrading from Poise 1.0 is that the mixin is no longer
+loaded automatically.
+You must add `require 'poise'` to your code is you want to
+load it, as you would with normal Ruby code outside of Chef.
+It is also highly
+recommended to add `provides(:name)` calls to your resources and providers, this
+will be required in Chef 13 and will display a deprecation warning if you do
+not.
+This also means you can move your code out of the `Chef` module namespace
+and instead declare it in your own namespace.
+An example of this is shown above.

 ## Sponsors